Ada-Developers-Academy/core-unit-1/intro-to-git/collaborating.md

 $ git push
 ```

-It's important to note that this command will send every commit to the remote repo; Git will need to merge these two Git histories!
-While debugging Git, it's helpful to understand that these two Git histories become merged.
-As part of merging, the commits are replayed and applied to make one history onto the remote.
+This command sends every commit in our local history to the remote repo.
+As with a pull, Git must merge these two Git histories!
+Unlike pulling, we as individual devs don't have a ready way to step in if Git encounters a problem during the merge.
+How might we try to prevent merge issues when we push?
+We'll revisit this shortly!

 ### !callout-info